Set sail with us

 Are you ship-shape and ready to sail?

-- Children must be able to fit our smallest life jackets (approx. 8-10kg).
+- Children must be able to fit our smallest life jackets.
+Limited infant life jackets are available.

 - Please advise of your access needs upon making your booking